Install AGIC by using a new Application Gateway deployment

 Install Microsoft Entra Pod Identity

-Microsoft Entra Pod Identity provides token-based access to Azure Resource Manager (ARM).
+Microsoft Entra Pod Identity provides token-based access to Azure Resource Manager.

-Microsoft Entra Pod Identity will add the following components to your Kubernetes cluster:
+Microsoft Entra Pod Identity adds the following components to your Kubernetes cluster:

-To install Microsoft Entra Pod Identity to your cluster:
+To install Microsoft Entra Pod Identity to your cluster, use one of the following commands:

 kubectl create -f https://raw.githubusercontent.com/Azure/aad-pod-identity/master/deploy/infra/deployment-rbac.yaml